 There are many speed testing tools on the net, but we selected a few we think are the best out there.
 Regularly checking your website performance on some of the speed testing tools will keep you updated with SEO and UX.

 Although Pingdom, unfortunately, isn’t free, it’s one of the best tools for checking your website speed and offers page speed monitoring for your site.
 The price ranges from $14.95 to $199 a month.
 But Pingdom regularly offers discounts.
 If you change your structure or content often, Pingdom is the right choice for you.

 Google PageSpeed Insights

-Google PageSpeed Insights is a free tool that can help you find all the problems that are slowing down your site.
-Google PageSpeed Insights will also point out what you are doing right and what can be improved on your web site.
+Google PageSpeed Insights is a free online tool that can help you find all the problems that are slowing down your site.
+Google PageSpeed Insights will also point out what you are doing right and what can be improved on your website.

 Sitespeed.me is another fantastic tool that will help you check your availability and page load speed across the globe.
-It will give you a detailed analysis on what issues you can resolve, you will find out what DNS resolution time is and is a completely free tool.
+It will give you a detailed analysis of what issues you can resolve, you will find out what DNS resolution time is, and is a completely free tool.